 This is especially needed as the MHT is proposing to reduce the number of accountable Board members.

-Since precept payers are forced to fund the Malvern Hills Trust through their Council Tax, one might have thought that the Trust would have to take into account the opinion of local residents, for example, expressed through Malvern Hills District Councillors nominated to the Board.
-We also thought Board members might have some loyalty to the precept payers who elected them, but the Chairman of the MHT has made it quite clear that the Board member's loyalty is only to the Trust, with no regard to the people who fund them.
+Since precept payers are forced to fund the Malvern Hills Trust through their Council Tax, one might have thought that the Trust would have to take into account the opinion of local residents, for example, expressed through elected Malvern Hills District Councillors nominated to the Board.
+We also thought elected Board members might have some loyalty to the precept payers who elected them, but the Chairman of the MHT has made it quite clear that, in his opinion, the Board member's loyalty is only to the Trust, with no regard to the people who fund them.
 That seems wrong.
 No taxation without representation is a principle we think the board should reflect on.

-Looking at governance more widely it seems the Board member elected by the Chase Ward had not attended meetings for almost three years, and although that is a breach of the guidlelines in the MHT's Governance handbook, the Trust did nothing about it.
+Looking at governance more widely it seems the Board member elected to the Chase Ward attended few if any meetings, and although that is a breach of the guidlelines in the MHT's Governance handbook, the Trust did nothing about it.